Komrod/captn/README.md

 ### V0.1.1
 - Tweak deploy with git
-- Fix: clean action doe not delete all the files
+- Fix: clean action does not delete all the files
 - Deleting unused script variable git_dir
 - Adding the "echoBefore" command option
 - Adding continue on error command option